ItsKamatis/KRNN-2025/readme.md

 pip install -r requirements.txt
 ```

-**TA-Lib note:** TA-Lib can be the only annoying dependency on Windows.
+**TA-Lib note:** TA-Lib can be is an annoying dependency on Windows.
 If pip install fails, install TA-Lib via a platform-appropriate method (often easiest via conda-forge), then re-run the requirements install.

 ### 2) Run the full pipeline